postajob/api/README.md

 Postajob provides state-of-the-art, api to post your job on multiple platforms to hire peoples worldwide.
 Through one API, you can reach thousand of channels : jobboard, facebook ads for job, google ads for job, reddit ads, quora ads, niche jobboards etc.
 Founded in 2018, we’re headquartered in Amsterdam office offices in Netherlands.
 We’re a venture backed organization with customers all over the world.
 [Learn more about Postajob.](https://postajob.io/)

+### How to use Post a job

+Post a job is designed for software developers and we’ve made it simple to interact with our technology via an API (ask your tech team).
+Just integrate with our easy to code endpoints to get up and running.

+### What features does Postajob offer?

+We’re deeply focused on easy and smart job diffusion

+### Do you have a Demo?

+We do demo on demand [Ask for a demo](https://www.postajob.io/get-a-demo/)

 # CHANNELS LISTS